pmahnke/mahnke-cocktails/recipe/french_75.md

 - Pour: Single Strain
 - Glassware: Champagne Flute
 - Garnish: Lemon Twist
 - Special Prep: Pour 2 oz of sparkling wine into the flute first.
-Top glass if necessary after pouring in the cocktail.### Gin
+Top glass if necessary after pouring in the cocktail

 </div>